andres-s/analytics-with-r/r-for-data-integrity.md

 *   API is all over the shop:
     *   3 datetime classes: `POSIXct`, `POSIClt` and both are subclasses of `POSIXt`.
 (Example of manipulations?)
-    *   Some system functions are prefixed with
+    *   `sys` vs `Sys` vs `System`
-    *   `plot` isn't exactly friendly
+    *   bad default behaviour for many core functions

-*   The documentation is verbose and long-winded to everyone except
+*   Although The documentation is verbose and long-winded to everyone except

 Use (Hadley Wickham's) packages!